mvmorin/queller-bot/general-rules.md

 actions for each of the 5 game phases.
 Simply answer/perform these when they are presented to you.
 Read the following general rules and have the glossary available to help you interpret them.

-Use the `help` command for more information regarding the operation of the program.

 ### Basics
 - Follow the game rules.